kintsugi/babel-node-boilerplate/README.md

 # babel-node-boilerplate

 Slightly opinionated boilerplate for Node.Js project with babel.
+More documentation needed.

 # Usage